spren9er/tilez/README.md

 - easy-to-use – _declare your layout in a simple manner_
 - flexible – _can be used with SVG, HTML, Canvas, WebGL or renderless components_
-- reactive – _changing props of a tile will update all sub tiles_
+- reactive – _changing props of a tile will update all subtiles_
 - free of dependencies – _except for Svelte_
 - opinionated – _the way the layout algorithm works (see [here](#how-does-the-layout-algorithm-work))_
 - robust – _handles edge cases very well_